fvaleri/strimzi-debugging/sessions/006/README.md

 kafkaconnector.kafka.strimzi.io/mysql-source-connector   my-connect-cluster   io.debezium.connector.mysql.MySqlConnector   1           True
 ```

-As you may have guessed at this point, we are going to emit MySQL row changes and import them into Kafka, so that other applications can pick them up and process them.
+We are now going to emit MySQL row changes and import them into Kafka, so that other applications can pick them up and process them.
-Let's check if the connector and its tasks are running fine by using the `KafkaConnector` resource, which is easier than interacting via REST requests.
+Let's first check if the connector and its tasks are running fine by using the `KafkaConnector` resource.

 ```sh
 $ kubectl get kctr mysql-source-connector -o yaml | yq .status